pcpratham/youtube-api-fetcher/README.md

 - Store video data (title, description, etc.) in a MySQL database.
 - Provide paginated responses for easy client-side consumption.
 - Background job to fetch and update video data periodically.
-- Support for multiple YouTube API keys for better rate limit handling.
-- Optional dashboard integration for monitoring and management.

 ---